forsbergapp/app_portfolio/README.md

 	Secure REST API with authentication middleware, common ANSI SQL with minium differences for all databases, centralized common SQL parameter syntax and consolidated data validation in Javascript for all databases.
-	Apps are written using pure CSS, HTML and Javascript and ES6+ Javascript using AJAX method and JSON in both client and server.
+	Apps are written using pure CSS, HTML and Javascript and ES6+ Javascript using AJAX method and JSON, ECMAScript modules only in both client and server.
 	Apps third party modules included are Easy QRCode, Fontawesome icons, Leaflet map, sunposition calculations and regional functions.